TheOnceAndFutureSmalltalker/mpc_project/README.md

 ### The Model

 The model used to predict car behavior from one state to the next is a standard kinematic model.
 First we consider the car's current state.
-This includes the car's x and y position in map coordiates, its angle psi from the map x axis, and its current speed, v (note that even though we use v for speed, it does NOT denote velocity since it does not itself include direction, which is psi in our case.)
+This includes the car's x and y position in map coordinates, its angle psi from the map x axis, and its current speed, v (note that even though we use v for speed, it does NOT denote velocity since it does not itself include direction, which is psi in our case.)
 What moves the car from one state to the next are the actuators acceleration, a, (or throttle and may include braking or negative acceleration) and steering angle, delta.

 A car's next state is a function of its current state and can be calculated using the following kinematic equations: